 Once known by kids as that dreaded vegetable at the dinner table, brussel sprouts have made quite the comeback in the recent years.
-Get to know the reasons why brussel sprouts belong in your life with nutrition Expert EA Stewart.
+Get to know the reasons why brussel sprouts belong in your life.

 Trying to eat more cruciferous veggies?
 Brussels sprouts are super duper good for you, and SO easy and delicious too.
 They are a great source of protein, iron, vitamin K, potassium, as well as a whole lot of potent antioxidants.

 For decades, brussel sprouts have gotten a bad reputation, but luckily for us that has all changed as more people are giving them a try and restaurants are serving them up!
 Whether steamed, sauteed, or roasted, there are so many different ways to prepare them.
 Feel free to get creative and experiment with whatever herbs, oils, nuts, cheese, and other veggies that you have on hand.

 Here are 5 more reasons to get your brussel sprout fill:

 1. POTENTIAL CANCER FIGHTERS

 Although human studies to date have been mixed, Brussels Sprouts and other cruciferous veggies are being studied for their cancer fighting potential, especially in breast, lung, prostate, and colorectal.

 2. BONE BOOSTERS